Overview

 - P was previously matched against something that matches S

-The matcher returns
+The matcher returns a list of binding lists.
+NIL

 Binding Lists